AppXpress/PlatformModuleManager/README.md

 Using pmbuilder and pmextractor
 ============

-Bash script pmbuilder allows you to zip up a specifically structured GIT repository and zip it up so it is ready to import in one step.
+Bash script pmbuilder utilizes command line arguments and a jar executable to take a specifically structured platform module located in a remote git repository and zip it up into a correctly formatted importable zip file.

-Bash script pmextractor allows you to unzip an exported platform module and merge it with your local working directory.
-The script will not push these changes to Git, this must be done manually.
+Bash script pmextractor takes an exported zip file and merges it with your current local working directory. pmextractor performs the opposite mapping function as pmbuilder, that is extracting a zip file and mapping it to match the desired human readable file structure found in the git repository.

 ## Git Structure

-The Git should be structured found in stash under pso/platform.
+The local working directory should have the same structure as the one found in stash under pso/platform.
 Specifically, the repository should have a customer and lib folder.
 The customer folder contains folders for different customers, under which there is custom object folders.
 The lib folder contains reusable javascript files.